percona/pmm/source/concepts/architecture.rst

 -----------------------------------------------

 Security Threat Tool checks registered database instances for a range of common security issues.
-This service requires the :guilabel:`Telemetry` setting to be on.
+This service requires the *Telemetry* setting to be on.

 .. seealso::